Best Exercises To Strengthen Your Back And Build A Strong Foundation

 Cobra Stretch

 Looking for simple yet effective back exercises to do at home?
-The cobra stretch is what you’re looking for.
+The cobra stretch is just for you.

 Start by lying face down on the floor, placing your hands next to your shoulders.
 Now press through your hands, lifting your chest off the ground while keeping your hips and legs grounded.
 This stretch helps improve spinal mobility, alleviate back stiffness and release tension in the lower back.